Emergency Care for Severe Abdominal Pain

-Abdominal Emergency Care
+Emergency Abdominal Care in Pennsylvania

-- The pain is specific to your lower right side
+- Pain on your lower right side

-- Your abdomen is swollen, hard, or extremely sensitive to the touch
+- Swollen, hard, or extremely sensitive abdomen

-- You see blood in your vomit or diarrhea
+- Blood in your vomit or diarrhea

-- You have persistent nausea or vomiting
+- Persistent nausea or vomiting

 - Kidney stones.
 While not life-threatening, kidney stones can cause enough pain to make you think they are.
 If the pain is unbearable, you may need emergency treatment for pain management.